 3. Track Record

 Nifty BeES was launched in 2002, which makes it the oldest ETF in India.
 The older an asset, the longer its track record.
 That’s precisely the case with Nifty BeES.
-Investors can turn to historical data that spans over two decades.
+Investors can turn to historical data that spans over two decades to evaluate whether or not it fits their investment goals.

 4. Lucrative Returns

 Nifty BeES doesn’t just mirror Nifty 50’s components, it also mirrors the returns that the index generates.
-Basically, the returns are known to be on par with the market.
+Essentially, the returns are known to be on par with the market.
+However, the key ingredient is to stay in long enough to reap the rewards.

 5. No Bias.
 Less Risk.

 An ETF like Nifty BeES will not look to outperform the market.
-That’s why the fund managers do not make buy or sell judgments.
-They simply create a portfolio of stocks that mirrors Nifty 50.
+That’s why fund managers do not make buy or sell judgments.
+They have simply created a portfolio of stocks that mirrors Nifty 50 and rebalances whenever the index has entries or exits.
 This is known to reduce risk.

 How to Invest in Nifty BeES?